Powerlifting is a unique sport because age is not a barrier for progress and entering a competition over the age of 50 is encouraged!

 How do you start powerlifting and getting stronger at 50?
-Much like a younger lifter, a person in their 50s is able to start powerlifting by learning the proper squat, bench press and deadlift form, structuring their training with a focus on the 3 main lifts and choosing accessory exercises to improve any weaknesses in strength or mobility.
+Much like a younger lifter, a person in their 50s can start powerlifting by learning the proper squat, bench press, and deadlift form, structuring their training with a focus on the 3 main lifts, and choosing accessory exercises to improve any weaknesses in strength or mobility.ย

-While the advice for an older lifter starting out isn’t much different than that of someone in their 20s, it should be noted that some extra attention should be paid to recovery as you age, ensuring you are taking enough days off, sleeping, eating and hydrating adequately.
+While the advice for an older lifter getting started isnโt much different than that of someone in their 20s, it should be noted that some extra attention should be paid to recovery as you age, ensuring you are taking enough days off, sleeping, eating, and hydrating adequately.

-All things considered, someone over the age of 50 should be encouraged to start building strength because of its many ageing related benefits.
+All things considered, someone over the age of 50 should be encouraged to start building strength because of its many aging-related benefits.ย

 It is never too late to focus on strength and you absolutely can get stronger even after the age of 50 especially if you are brand new to the sport.